wireshark/wireshark/docbook/README.txt

 Text documentation format and conversion suite: http://asciidoc.org/.
 AsciiDoc can use either w3m (default) or Lynx for plain text output.
 We use AsciiDoc for the Developer's Guide, User's Guide, and for the release notes.
-Lynx is used to render the official plaintext release announcments.
+Lynx is used to render the official plaintext release announcements.

 The AsciiDoc files have been converted from DocBook.
 In a lot of cases the markup is wrong, inconsistent, or both.
 Use the following markup conventions